Key Takeaway

 - Better food choices: With reduced appetite, patients often find it easier to choose nutritious options over convenience foods

 Document these changes in a journal.
-They matter more than the number on the scale during the titration phase, and they predict how well you will respond at the full dose.
+They matter more than the number on the scale during the titration phase, and they predict how well you'll respond at the full dose.

 Comparing 1.2mg to Other GLP-1 Starting Phases